avand/avand.github.com/_drafts/2009-11-12-rebuilding-fave-2.markdown

   end
 {% endhighlight %}

-Just like authentication, we add a <code>before_filter</code> and catch the AuthorizationRequired exception, returning a HTTP 403 response to the client.
+Just like authentication, we add a `before_filter` and catch the AuthorizationRequired exception, returning a HTTP 403 response to the client.

 ## Permissions

 Our entire authorization system now covers us up to the controller action.
 But there's still one more step.
 Does that user have permission to do that action _on a particular object_.
 In our case, can a user edit a specific business?

-What we have actually looks a lot like [Ryan Bate's CanCan plugin](http://github.com/ryanb/cancan).
+What we have actually looks a lot like [Ryan Bate's CanCan plugin][1].

 ## Testing